Joe Nguyen: Elections

 Nguyen announced his candidacy for the 34th district senate seat in May 2018, shortly after incumbent Sharon Nelson decided to retire at the end of her term.
 The 34th district includes White Center, West Seattle, Vashon Island, and part of Burien.
 He aimed to increase the representation of people of color in government and "for people here to realize they have the power, the authority, to actually make positive change", also launching a podcast series to attract other potential candidates.
 Nguyen finished at the top of the primary with 31 percent of the vote, ahead of ten other candidates, and advanced to the general election alongside Shannon Braddock, a staffer to King County Executive Dow Constantine, and later his successor.

-Nguyen, running as a Democrat, campaigned on a platform that focused on housing affordability, healthcare for all, public transit improvements, environmental protections, and education reform.
+Nguyen, who ran as a Democrat, campaigned on a platform that focused on housing affordability, healthcare for all, public transit improvements, environmental protections, and education reform.
 He received the endorsements of congresswoman Pramila Jayapal, several Seattle and Burien council members, various local unions, and The Stranger.
 His campaign declined to use PAC funding, raising half as much as Braddock's campaign.
 Nguyen won the general election on November 6, 2018, defeating Braddock with 58 percent of the vote.
 He became one of the first two Vietnamese American legislators to be elected to the Washington State Legislature, alongside My-Linh Thai from the 41st district.

-In April 2021 he announced he'd challenge incumbent Dow Constantine, who's running for his fourth term and formerly represented the 34th District in the State Senate, for the office of King County Executive.
+In April 2021, he announced a campaign for King County Executive against three-term incumbent Dow Constantine.
+Constantine led Nguyen by 20 percentage points in the primary election; both candidates advanced to the general election.
+Nguyen lost in the general election with 44 percent of the vote.

-Legislative accomplishments
+Legislative tenure

 In March 2020, Nguyen sponsored, and the legislature passed, a bill curtailing the use of facial recognition by the government and required government agencies to report facial recognition usage.

 In April 2020, Nguyen sponsored, and the legislature passed, a bill expanding access to Washington State's Temporary Assistance for Needy Families Program, allowing families without regular housing to receive funds for more than the allotted 60 days.

 In April 2021, Nguyen sponsored, and the legislature passed, a bill (SB 5055) transforming arbitration over police disciplinary actions in Washington state.
 Under the new framework, the Washington State Public Employment Relations Commission must create and appoint a roster of 9 to 18 new arbitrators who are then in charge of all discipline arbitrations for police covered by a collective bargaining agreement.
 The new law also provides more transparency to the public by collecting in one place all police discipline-related arbitrations and making those decisions available to the public.